 Martin Viette had a great love for daylilies and hybridized with Dr. Arlow Stout’s first hybrids.
 My sister Mary Lou and I were hybridizing daylilies when we were just 5 and 7 years old.
 Since that early time, the Viette family has been collecting and hybridizing daylilies and we have introduced many named varieties.
 Daylilies have come a long way from those early years.

 In 1976, I moved my family and nursery to my beautiful Shenandoah Valley farm in Fishersville, Virginia.
 I invite you to visit my farm and nursery where I have surrounded my home and garden center with extensive display gardens of all kinds.
 Spend some time wandering through my gardens and get some ideas for your own landscape.
-Our garden center is well stocked with perennials and annuals, including some of the best daylily and hosta varieties grown today.
+Our garden center is well stocked with some of the best daylily and hosta varieties grown today.